seijimtmt/zukuless-live/README.md

 Then a live image "binary-YYMMDD.img" will be created.

 If necessary, edit "auto/config" before "lb config".
-You can set default language ("en" or "ja") and/or options for "lb config" (keyboard type, mirror sites, etc.).
+You can set default options for "lb config" (mirror sites, etc.).
-See also the Localization section below.
+For l10n and m17n, see below.

 ## Copy the image to a USB stick